The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Beyond lognormality

 \section{Beyond lognormality}

-In both ISM observations and in high-resolution numerical studies of supersonic turbulence, we find that the $s$-PDF deviates from perfect lognormality \citep{Kritsuk2007,Federrath2008,Federrath2010,Price2011,Konstandin2012,Federrath2013,Hopkins2013,Pan2019,Menon2020}.
-The reason for these deviations (ignoring gravity and power-law tails due to gravitationally bound, collapsing, dense structures; see \citealt{Klessen2000b,Federrath2008Physica,Kritsuk2011,Federrath2013,Girichidis2014,Mocz2017,Burkhart2018,Khuller2021}, or due to non-isothermal effects; see \citealt{Passot1998,Nolan2015,Federrath2015}) are due to intermittency, in reference to intermittent, i.e., rare events that are non-Gaussian in nature.
-More quantitatively, \citet{Federrath2010} described three different realisations that intermittency manifests itself in turbulent flows: \begin{enumerate} \item non-Gaussian wings / non-Gaussian higher-order moments of PDFs for turbulent quantities, e.g., $\rho$, $\vecB{v}$, $\vecB{B}$, their derivatives, and combinations of the quantities \citep{Burkhart2009,Hopkins2013,Mocz2019,Seta2020,Mohapatra2020,Beattie2020c}; \item anomalous scaling of the higher-order structure functions of the velocity field \citep{She1994,Casting1996,Kowal2007,Schmidt2008,Konstandin2012,Hopkins2013}; \item structures with intense vorticity, $\nabla \times \vecB{v}$, and energy dissipation, such as strong shocks and filamentary structures, $\nabla \cdot \vecB{v} < 0$, and rarefied regions $\nabla \cdot \vecB{v} >0$ \citep{Kritsuk2007,Federrath2013,Squire2017,Ryu2019,Mocz2019,Beattie2020,Yoffe2021}. \end{enumerate} In supersonic turbulence, let alone magnetised supersonic turbulence, the intermittent structures described above dominate the flow, for example through populations of interacting shocks.
+In both ISM observations and in high-resolution numerical studies of supersonic turbulence, we find that the $s$-PDF deviates away from being a perfect Gaussian \citep{Kritsuk2007,Federrath2008,Federrath2010_solendoidal_versus_compressive,Price2011,Konstandin2012,Federrath2013,Hopkins2013,Pan2019,Menon2020,Sharda2022_driving_mode}.
+The reason for these deviations (ignoring gravity and power-law tails due to gravitationally bound, collapsing, dense structures; see \citealt{Klessen2000b,Federrath2008Physica,Kritsuk2011,Federrath2013,Girichidis2014,Mocz2017,Burkhart2018,Khuller2021}, or due to non-isothermal effects; see \citealt{Passot1998,Nolan2015,Federrath2015}) are due to intermittency, in reference to intermittent, i.e., rare events that are non-Gaussian in nature (i.e., fluctuations in space or time that are not described by Gaussian statistics).
+More quantitatively, \citet{Federrath2010_solendoidal_versus_compressive} described three different realisations that intermittency manifests itself in turbulent flows: \begin{enumerate} \item non-Gaussian wings / non-Gaussian higher-order moments of PDFs for turbulent quantities, e.g., $\rho$, $\vecB{v}$, $\vecB{B}$, their derivatives, and combinations of the quantities \citep{Burkhart2009,Hopkins2013,Mocz2019,Seta2020,Mohapatra2020,Beattie2020c}; \item anomalous scaling of the higher-order structure functions of the velocity field \citep{She1994,Casting1996,Kowal2007,Schmidt2008,Konstandin2012,Hopkins2013}; \item structures with intense vorticity, $\nabla \times \vecB{v}$, and energy dissipation, such as strong shocks and filamentary structures, $\nabla \cdot \vecB{v} < 0$, and rarefied regions $\nabla \cdot \vecB{v} >0$ \citep{Kritsuk2007,Federrath2013,Squire2017,Park2019,Mocz2019,Beattie2020,Yoffe2021}. \end{enumerate} In supersonic turbulence, let alone magnetised supersonic turbulence, the intermittent structures described above dominate the flow, for example through populations of shocks.
 This has led to large efforts to understand intermittency, which is still one of the most fundamental problems in turbulence, and to characterise it in the ISM \citep{Falgarone1995,Falgarone2009,Blant2009,Falgarone2015}.
 It means to properly model the density field one must include intermittency in the recipe.
 We now discuss two models that are based upon the life and happenings of shocked regions in the turbulence, and give some insight into the processes underpinning intermittency in the turbulent density field.